David Hackworth: Admiral Boorda accusations and Media apologies over Hackworth reporting

 Similarly, we do not believe our reports in any way equated your conduct with that of the late Admiral Boorda's.
 Indeed, as we believe we made clear in our reports, by all accounts you are a man who has shown extraordinary heroism in your service to our country, and has deservedly been awarded many of the nation's most coveted awards for valor.

 In 2002, Hackworth was asked about the controversy in an interview with Proceedings.
 In the interview, he stated:

 I had served in the 8th Ranger Company; later I served in the 27th Raiders of the 25th Infantry Division.
 On the Raiders' tenth mission, the regimental commander awarded every trooper the Ranger Tab.
 When all this fell out after the Boorda story, I immediately had my records audited.
 And they reflected that I was awarded the Ranger Tab.
 It was on my official records; it's not something I claimed falsely.

 Let me tell you how the regulation reads now.
 To rate a Ranger Tab, you had to have been awarded the Combat Infantry Badge (CIB) while a member of the 8th Ranger Company.
 But I got my CIB with Company G, 27th Infantry Regiment.
 Thus, the 1951 award of the tab did not meet the 1980s criteria.
 I take all the blame.

 All the guys in the 27th Raiders got the Ranger Tab, but they were not Rangers.
 When the Boorda story exploded, people were looking for chinks in my armor.
 So I'm a defrocked Ranger.
 As it turned out, though, in the Army's vetting of my record, they found I had ten Silver Stars, not nine.

+In popular culture

+Robert Duvall partially based his performance of Lieutenant Colonel William "Bill" Kilgore from the film Apocalypse Now on David Hackworth.